 Who does what?

-In independent certified energy expert carries out energy declarations.
+Independent certified energy expert's carries out energy performance certifications.

 The certification body examines and approves the person who applies to become a certified energy expert.